 There was a profound paradigm-shift in British culture in the 1950s and 1960s.
-My articles argue that we need to properly historicize this shift, using all the resources of cultural theory, rather than just naively accepting its categories and assumptions.
+My articles argue that a real understanding of this period requires us to historicize this shift, rather than simply accepting the new paradigm’s categories and assumptions.

 ‘Christianity and the Invention of the Sexual Revolution in Britain, 1963-1967’, Historical Journal 60,2 (2017), 519-546.